railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 .. tip:: Multiple printing

 	To print several analytic accounts at once you can make a multiple selection on the different account in the tree of accounts.
-	For that select account lines using the Ctrl-Click keyboard and mouse combination.
+	For that select account lines using the :guilabel:`Ctrl-Click` keyboard and mouse combination.

-	Then click on Print in the tree or list view to export the whole selection into a single PDF document.
+	Then click on :guilabel:`Print` in the tree or list view to export the whole selection into a single PDF document.

 .. index::
    single: Multi-company